xwolfde/Accessibility-Metadata-Format/README.md

 ## Example

-The following example shows a sample accessibility.json file, which would residue in the plugins folder:
+The following example shows a sample accessibility.json file for a WordPress Plugin with a small issue:

 ```json
 {